Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

-More details on the men denoted * can be found by entering their names in the relevant search field on The Commonwealth War Graves website (external link) with WW II and 1941 in the other search fields (date of death Dec.
+More details on the men denoted * can be found by entering their names in the relevant search field on The Commonwealth War Graves website (external link) with WW II and 1941 in the other fields to narrow the search (date Dec.
 21-1941).
+The Galley Boy does not appear to be commemorated.

 The Norwegians are commemorated at the Stavern Memorial for Seamen - link below.